Young Artist Competition

 Vernice N. Church Challenge for Young Artists

-Junior High and High School students from Northern and Central New York as well as the Capital Region who are “Pursuing Artistic Growth” are invited to participate in this event to be held Saturday, April 13, 2024.
-Students will perform live in-person at a 10 a.m. recital at the Crane School of Music, SUNY Potsdam.
+Junior High and High School students from Northern and Central New York as well as the Capital Region who are “Pursuing Artistic Growth” are invited to participate in this event to be held on April 12, 2025.
+Students will perform live in-person at a 9 a.m. recital at the Crane School of Music, SUNY Potsdam.
 Participants must perform a piece from the current NYSSMA Manual, Level 5 or 6.
 See your school’s copy of the current NYSSMA Manual for repertoire.

 All young artists performing in the recital will receive a Certificate of Participation and written feedback from a panel of professional musicians.